Evaluate Technical CVs

 Open Source Activities

-Modern software application development relies heavily on open source libraries and frameworks.
+Modern software application development relies heavily on open-source libraries and frameworks.
 Developers who understand how to communicate with the teams behind these projects and how to contribute improvements are worth a lot in any project.

 Community Activities

-Engineers working in communities and user group members are often open, enthusiasts and have a wider network of professional acquaintances.
+Engineers working in communities and user group members are often open, enthusiasts, and have a wider network of professional acquaintances.

 Blogs and Articles

 Developers taking time to write public blogs or articles show a genuine interest in helping others in their learning.
-I also find very interesting to learn which technical books a candidate has read.
+I also find it very interesting to learn which technical books a candidate has read.

 Other Programming Languages